Great Dogs for Traveling Seniors

 Traveling with a larger dog is also quite different than a smaller dog.
 The most comfortable way to travel with any dog over 15 pounds is by car or RV.
 This allows for frequent stops along the way to walk and hydrate the dog.
 Of course, your pet always needs to be restrained for safety in a pet harness.

 For those people taking extended vacations that require air travel, there are many considerations when bringing a large pet along.
 Undoubtedly, your pet will have to travel in the cargo hold of the aircraft, and so, needs to have an even temperament.
 An IATA compliant pet crate will be required, as will a health examination by your veterinarian just prior to flying.

 For many seniors, and certainly for apartment dwellers and those with physical limitations, a smaller dog may be a better choice.
 Although they too need to be restrained in a pet car seat while traveling in a car or RV, small pets make great traveling companions.
 Most small pets enjoy the change in scenery and are truly happy to be with you in a new environment.
 Remember though that no pet should ever be left in the car alone in summer, not even for a minute.

 Additionally, many traveling pet owners also like the fact that their small dogs may be allowed to fly with them in the cabins of many commercial airliners in a pet carrier instead of the cargo hold.
 Snub-nosed breeds such as Pugs, Shih Tzus and Lhasa Apsos are not allowed in the cargo hold due to their breathing problems, so be sure and be careful when selecting this breed if you want to travel extensively.

-There are other reasons smaller dogs may be a better choice for aging baby boomers.
+There are other reasons smaller dogs may be a great choice for traveling seniors.
 Larger dogs may be intimidating to strangers, and many pet friendly hotels have size restrictions on dogs.
 Older baby boomers may also have difficulty handling larger, more energetic, young dogs.

 Smaller dog breeds that traveling baby boomers might consider include: